 - If you retrieve too many hits, return to the search form and add a Cited Year or a limited range of cited years.

-- On CITED REFERENCE INDEX, select reference(s) and then click Finish Search, it will bring up the list of articles which cited that work.
+- Mark the checkbox and then click Finish Search, it will bring up the list of articles which cited that work.

 - Enter the last name of the first author, follow with a space and up to 3 initials.
 Refer to Cited Author Index if you are not sure of their exact spellings or formats.